nathan-sixnines/shapely_elipse_demo/README.md

 To use:

-pip install -r requirements.txt python elipses.py
+pip install -r requirements.txt

+python elipses.py

-Will draw some plots in the local directory and print out some points
+It will draw some plots in the local directory and print out some points

 If you take this further, be aware shapely functions like intersect can return different types of objects depending on what the intersection actually is.